azurepocmain/fabricpocmain.github.io/articles/querying-fabric-onelake-fast.md

 Reference:  <a href="https://learn.microsoft.com/en-us/kusto/api/rest/request-properties?view=microsoft-fabric" target="_blank">Fabric Eventhouse Request Properties </a>

+Observe that the "set notruncation;" below parameter is prefixed before the actual query.
+This enables the handling of large data volumes exceeding 500,000 records or 64MB without triggering an exception.<br>

 The C# code utilized to evaluate the concurrency thresholds is delineated below: